This has consumed my soul...

 Whew!
 That’s a lot of newsy news!
 Have a great weekend and a happy, safe holiday season!

-Artemis Spaceship Bridge Simulator, beyond beyaan, distant worlds legends, eve online, Kerbal Space Program, legends of pegasus, Lunar Flight, miner wars 2081, Pioneer, Pirate Galaxy, Star Conflict, star supremacy, star wars galaxies, starfarer, stellar impact, Wing Commander Saga The Darkest Dawn
+Artemis, beyond beyaan, distant worlds legends, eve online, Kerbal Space Program, legends of pegasus, Lunar Flight, miner wars 2081, Pioneer, Pirate Galaxy, Star Conflict, star supremacy, star wars galaxies, starfarer, stellar impact, Wing Commander Saga The Darkest Dawn

 Behold the energy-based Fringe!